September 28, 2018

 The team at Northwestern University, including Xiangfan Chen, Wenzhong Liu, Biqin Dong, Jongwoo Lee, Henry Oliver T. Ware, Hao F. Zhang, and Cheng Sun, used OpticStudio to optimize the surface profile of the aspheric lens to improve the imaging performance by reducing aberrations at a certain wavelength.
-Read about their research in greater depth here.

 Adding aspheric lenses to improve optical design